alex-skyslakova/gen-test/README.md

 ### Present saved results
 - this is the default action
--  run this docker command to visualize the results:
+-  run this docker commands to visualize the results:
 ```bash
  # first, build the docker image
  docker build -t gen-test .